-MigraBalance contains 60 vegetable capsules, each containing:
+MigraBalance Pro contains 60 vegetable capsules, each containing:

 Riboflavin (Vit.
 B2) 200 mg Magnesium Amino Acid Chelate 200 mg Feverfew (Tanacetum parthenium, standardized extract) 50 mg Dulse 10 mg Ginger root 10 mg The typical migraine headache is throbbing or pulsatile.
 The migraine is initially unilateral and localized in the front temporal and ocular area.
 A migraine headache builds up over a period of 1-2 hours, progressing posteriorly and becoming diffuse.
 Migraines typically last from several hours to a whole day.
 Migraine pain is moderate to severe, intensifying with routine physical activity.
 Eighty percent (80%) of migraines are accompanied with nausea and vomitting which usually occur later in the migraine attach.
 Fifty percent (50%) of migraine headaches are accompanied with food intolerance.
 Some migraine patients become pale and clammy, especially if nausea develops. |